matrix-org/matrix-hookshot/docs/setup/webhooks.md

   "empty": true|false, // Should the webhook be ignored and no output returned.
 The default is false (plain must be provided).
   "plain": "Some text", // The plaintext value to be used for the Matrix message.
   "html": "<b>Some</b> text", // The HTML value to be used for the Matrix message.
 If not provided, plain will be interpreted as markdown.
+  "msgtype": "some.type", // The message type, such as m.notice or m.text, to be used for the Matrix message.
+If not provided, m.notice will be used.
 }
 ```